 Ancient Accounts Of The Climate Catastrophe In 536 A.D.

-Searching for clues to the cause of this extreme climate event, scientists examined several ancient sources.
-In the Poetic Edda, the anonymous author mentions the Fimbulwinter that has long been treated as a mythological event.
+Scientists searched for clues to the cause of this extreme climate event and examined several ancient sources.
+In Poetic Edda, the anonymous author mentions the Fimbulwinter that has long been treated as a mythological event.
 However, this view has changed in recent years.

 "Scientists are now seriously considering the possibility the Fimbulwinter described in Norse mythology was based on real events.
 Researchers think Fimbulwinter is related to the extreme weather events of 535–536, which resulted in a notable drop in temperature across northern Europe.